 ‘Woeful’ 2,700 visas granted under new Ukrainian refugee sponsorship scheme

-There have been 28,300 applications received under the Homes for Ukraine scheme, and 31,200 for the family route, the Home Office said.
+The Home Office said 28,300 applications have been received under the Homes For Ukraine scheme, and 31,200 for the family route.

 Campaigners called the numbers “woeful”, urging the Government to “cut the red tape” for refugees seeking sanctuary in Britain.

-The scheme opened on March 14, with the aim of allowing individuals, charities, community groups and businesses to bring Ukrainians – including those with no family ties to the UK – to safety.
+The scheme started accepting applications on March 18, with the aim of allowing individuals, charities, community groups and businesses to bring Ukrainians – including those with no family ties to the UK – to safety.

 However, Britain retains a visa requirement on security grounds while other European countries have waived checks in response to the humanitarian crisis caused by the Russian invasion.